BobKerns/rpi-image-tool/doc/pi-os-anywhere.md

 docker run --privileged linuxkit/binfmt:v0.8
 ```

+It is claimed that Docker Desktop comes with it already enabled, but having enabled it manually, I cannot
+confirm this.
 ## Creating a pi docker image with [`dockerify` (script)](bin/dockerify.md)

 To create a Raspberry Pi OS `docker` image, we need to convert a Raspberry Pi OS Distro